bryan-emerson/control-flow-loops/README.md

 Let's spend some time practicing writing loops.
-Open up [this exercise](https://git.generalassemb.ly/dc-wdi-fundamentals/js-loops-practice) and work through the prompts.
+Open up [this exercise](https://git.generalassemb.ly/dc-wdi-fundamentals/js-loops-practice) and work the prompts in part 1.
 Get as far as you can in the time allotted and feel free to come back and review these!

 ### Iterating over Arrays (10 min / 0:40)